-For almost a decade, Brooklyn Greenway Initiative has functioned as the catalyst for conceiving, designing and implementing the 14-mile Brooklyn Waterfront Greenway.
+For over a decade, Brooklyn Greenway Initiative (BGI) has acted as the catalyst for the development, establishment and long-term stewardship of the Brooklyn Waterfront Greenway.

-Beginning in 2004, BGI and our planning partner Regional Plan Association (RPA) hosted initial public workshops along the Brooklyn waterfront to develop a Conceptual Plan.
-Over the past three years, BGI and RPA have worked directly with NYC DOT to host additional workshops and develop the Implementation Plan for the Brooklyn Waterfront Greenway, which was released to the public on June 21, 2012.
+Beginning in 2004, BGI and planning partner Regional Plan Association (RPA) hosted initial public workshops along the Brooklyn waterfront to develop a Conceptual Plan.
+BGI and RPA then worked directly with NYC DOT to host additional workshops and develop the Implementation Plan for the Brooklyn Waterfront Greenway, which was released to the public on June 21, 2012.

-Brooklyn Greenway Initiative is working to include elements of “green infrastructure” along the trunk greenway route and as part of all adjacent green spaces.
-We’ve contracted for technical watershed assessments and design proposals to help retain stormwater in heavy rains and prevent the release of raw sewage into the East River.
-Eventual treatments may include new trees and plantings, permeable pavement surfaces, and catch basins located underground.
+BGI is working to include elements of stormwater infrastructure along the trunk Greenway route and as part of all adjacent green spaces.
+The goal is to use stormwater infrastructure to prevent the release of raw sewage into the East River and New York Harbor after storms:

 Programs & Events

 BGI hosts a variety of events, tours and public programs throughout the year, including The Epic Ride, a 40 mile ride along the Brooklyn-Queens Waterfront, The Brooklyn Greenway Half, the only half marathon and 5K exclusively on the Brooklyn Waterfront Greenway and a summer and fall benefit party.